 Now you don't seem so proud

-About having to be scrounging for your next meal."
+About having to be scrounging for your next. meal."

-David is calling out to God, from his heart, and saying, although I have been chosen for a great task, to be king of Israel, although I have seen great things, although I am admired by people far and wide, I have not let it go to my head, you and I both know I am just a man, a man with weaknesses and failings.
-In my heart there are no thoughts of arrogance and false pride, my eyes have not looked down upon others, I do not think other people are lesser people than I, I am not seeking honor that is not due to me.
+David is calling out to God, from his heart, and saying, although I have been chosen for a great task, to be kind of Israel, although I have seen great things, although I am admired by people far and wide, I have not let it go to my head, you and I both know that I am just a man, a man with weaknesses and failings.
+In my heart there are no thoughts of arrogance and false pride, my eyes have not looked down upon others, I do not think other people are lesser people than I, I am not seeking honor that is not due me.

 I have compared myself to a baby and imagined myself as an infant dependent upon his mother to wean him, my soul is like a child who needs his mother.

 Again we see here David's humility, a child clearly understands he needs his mother but as adults we like to pretend that we need no one.
 Of course this is false, each and every one of us depends upon the kindness of others, none of us can make it alone.

 That is why nomadic tribes are so close and so loyal to each other; they know that in the wilderness no man can survive without the group.

 David, the king, is imaging himself as a baby, dependent upon his mother for his very survival.
 His humility reminds us that we never really outgrow the need for our dear mother.